LibertyDSNP/spec/pages/Ethereum/IdentityFactory.md

 ### What is a Proxy Contract?

-Proxy contracts are used to limit the gas for deploying many contracts that all have the same logic, but need different state.
+Proxy contracts are used to limit the gas for deploying multiple contracts that all have the same logic, but require different states.
-The state is maintained at the "proxy" contract while the logic to alter the state is able to be in one "logic" contract.
+The state is maintained at the "proxy" contract while the logic to alter the state may exist in a single "logic" contract.

 __Remember: A Logic Contract has 100% control over the state of a smart contract.__
 While a logic contract cannot have state that effects the execution of a proxy contract, a logic contract's code can be written in such a way that allows for others to take control of a contract.
-Never use logic contracts that you do not trust!
+One should never use logic contracts that they do not trust.

 ### What are the different types of Proxy Contracts?